juananzgz/form_autofill/README.md

     **Example `coords.txt`:**
     ```
-    firstname:850,350
-    lastname:850,400
-    email:850,450
-    submit_button:900,520
+    username:850,350       # Matches CSV header 'username', will type data
+    password:850,400       # Matches CSV header 'password', will type data
+    terms_checkbox:800,450 # Does not match any CSV header, will be clicked
+    login_button:900,520   # Does not match any CSV header, will be clicked after 'terms_checkbox'
     ```
+    **Important:**
-    **Important:** The names you give here (except for the submit button) **must match** the headers in your CSV file.
+    - Names intended for data entry **must exactly match** the corresponding headers in your CSV file.
+    - Names for click-only actions can be anything descriptive.
+    - The order of click-only actions in this file dictates their execution order.

 ### 2. Prepare Your CSV Data File

 Create a CSV file (e.g., `data.csv`) where:
 -   The first row contains headers, and fields **must be separated by semicolons (;)**.
 These headers **must match the names** you assigned to the coordinates in `coords.txt` (e.g., if you used `firstname` in `coords.txt`, your CSV should have a `firstname` column).
 -   Subsequent rows contain the data to be filled into the form, also using semicolons as delimiters.
 -   *Note: The semicolon delimiter is used to avoid conflicts with data that might contain commas (e.g., decimal numbers in some European formats or free text fields).*